Doubleday myth: Background

 In the late 19th century and early 20th century, a dispute arose about the origins of baseball and whether it had been invented in the United States or developed as a variation of rounders, a game played in Great Britain and Ireland.
+The game had found increasing popularity in the U.S. after the rise of professional baseball during the 1860s and 1870s, and immigrants were composing a higher percentage of players, in particular those of Irish descent.
 The theory that the sport was created in the U.S. was backed by Chicago Cubs president Albert Spalding and National League (NL) president Abraham G. Mills.
 In 1889, Mills gave a speech during a banquet to honor the Chicago team and a group of NL all-stars, both of which had participated in a world tour to promote the game.
-During his remarks at Delmonico's restaurant in New York City, Mills declared that baseball was strictly American, which he said was determined through "patriotism and research"; his audience of about 300 people responded by chanting "No rounders!"
+During his remarks at Delmonico's restaurant in New York City, Mills declared that baseball was strictly American, which he said was determined through "patriotism and research"; many of his audience of about 300 responded by shouting "No rounders!"

 The rounders theory was supported by prominent sportswriter Henry Chadwick, a native of Britain who noted common factors between rounders and baseball in a 1903 article.
 Like baseball, rounders features nine-player teams, fields with four bases, and clubs alternately batting during a selected number of innings.
 In contrast to baseball, in which bags are used for bases, rounders games utilize sticks; another key difference between the games is that foul balls do not occur in rounders.
 Chadwick said in his piece that "There is no doubt whatever as to base ball having originated from the two-centuries-old English game of rounders."
 Spalding disputed Chadwick's article in the next version of his Spalding Base Ball Guide.

 In 1905, Spalding called for an investigation into how the sport was invented.
 Chadwick supported the idea, and later in the year a commission was formed.
 Spalding instructed the commission to decide between the American game of "Old Cat" and rounders as baseball's predecessor.
 Seven men served on the commission, including Mills.
 Spalding chose the committee's members, picking men who supported his theory and excluding supporters of the rounders claim, such as Chadwick.
 The committee sought information on the beginnings of the sport from members of the public, soliciting feedback in publications.
 It received numerous letters, primarily from former players.
 Many of the details they provided pertained to early variations of baseball, but evidence supporting Spalding's theory was lacking.
 On April 1, 1905, the Akron Beacon Journal newspaper published an article by Spalding that asked for details on the beginnings of the game to be sent to Amateur Athletic Union president James Sullivan, who was responsible for compiling information and presenting it to the commission.
 Spalding called the rounders theory "pap" and wrote that he would "refuse to swallow any more of it without some substantial proof sauce with it."